-This year’s European Compliance & Ethics Conference presents engaging and practical talks on a variety of compliance topics.
-Don’t miss out on our country specific breakout sessions in local languages.
+This year’s European Compliance & Ethics Conference presented engaging and practical talks on a variety of compliance topics.
+Check out the full 2020 program and stay tuned for next year!

 Our moderator will give you a short overview of what you can expect of the day and he will introduce you to the user interface.